Sabiya7228/linux-variable/README.md

 echo $result  # Output: 3.33
 In this example, scale=2 sets the number of decimal places.
 #  Using expr Command
-The expr command can also be used for basic arithmetic but requires spaces around operators.
+the command expr(expression) computes a given expression and displays the output The expr command can also be used for basic arithmetic but requires spaces around operators.
 # Example:
 a=10